BohdanBusko/awesome_tooltip/README.md

 //= require awesome_tooltip/tootlip
 ```

-If you are using Rails 6 with webpack you must create folder javascripts with file application.js in your assets folder and require it there.
+If you are using Rails 6 with webpack you must create folder javascripts with file application.js in your assets folder and require javascript there.

 Require AwesomeTooltip styles
 ```css